-Today we share our thoughts after extensively testing the brand new Simagic Alpha Evo wheel bases.
-Arguably the most exciting direct drive wheel bases to hit the market in quite some time.
+The Simagic Alpha Evo wheel bases are arguably one of the most exciting direct drive lineups to hit the market in quite some time.

 Simagic Alpha Evo Ratings